 Paul thought nothing of the talking tree, because trees are known to talk to those on the verge of insanity, and those on the verge of insanity are known to think nothing of insane things.

 “Sorry, pal,” said Paul.
-“I’m on some pretty strong drugs.
-Doc said I can’t be doing anything too strenuous.”
+“I’m on some strong drugs.
+Doctor said I can’t be doing anything too strenuous.”

 “Suit yourself, buddy,” said the tree.
 “Where ya headed?”